RhoDARTS: Differentiable Quantum Architecture Search with Density Matrix Simulations: Experiments

-We evaluated $\rho$DARTS's ability to find the max-cut of thirty 10-vertex graphs, each randomly generated using the Erd\H{o}s--R\'enyi model~\cite{erdos1960evolution} with edge creation probabilities of 0.25, 0.5 and 0.75.
+Our dataset consisted of thirty 10-vertex graphs, each randomly generated using the Erd\H{o}s--R\'enyi model~\citep{erdos1960evolution} with edge creation probabilities of 0.25, 0.5 and 0.75.

 In the macro search setting, we searched for circuits containing $m=15$ layers.
 For the micro search setting, we defined the super circuit structure to contain subcircuits with $m=3$ layers acting on $n_s=2$ qubits.
 Each edge of a graph corresponds to a subcircuit, as shown in Fig.~\ref{fig:graph-micro}.
 We also examined our algorithm's robustness to noise, see Fig.~\ref{fig:noise-graph}.
 In particular, we applied the depolarizing and bit-phase flip noise channels after each of the circuit's layers.
-Since the qDARTS methodology does make use of density matrices, it cannot model depolarizing noise, and, therefore, we can only consider bit-phase flip noise in this setting.
+Since the qDARTS methodology does not make use of density matrices, it cannot model depolarizing noise, and, therefore, we can only consider bit-phase flip noise in this setting.
 Furthermore, we are able to assess the quality of the circuits found for each graph by comparing the probability of measuring the max-cut states, $P_m$, and the expectation value normalized by the true max-cut value for each graph, $E_{m} = \braket{\op{H}_c}/\max(\op{H}_c)$.

-The search ran for 1,000 training iterations, with $s_0=0, s_1=0.1, s_\theta=0.01$, learning rate $=0.1$, and $\mathrm{T}_{max}=100$ for the learning rate scheduler.
 Table~\ref{tab:graph-comparison} shows the mean and standard deviation of the metrics $E_m$ and $P_m$ for circuits found in the noiseless simulation for each of the generated graphs. $\rho$DARTS consistently produces states with a higher probability of measuring the true max-cut states in comparison to the baseline, and we found that macro search outperforms micro search.
-The experiments were performed using the same compute resources as task I.